 Smoking and drinking can bring you to death's door betimes.
 Ask Humphrey Bogart who died at 56 of the synergistic effects of weed and hooch.
 Life's a gamble.
 A crap shoot no matter how you slice it.
 Hear the Hitch:

 Writing is what's important to me, and anything that helps me do that -- or enhances and prolongs and deepens and sometimes intensifies argument and conversation -- is worth it to me.
 So I was knowingly taking a risk.
 I wouldn't recommend it to others.

-And like Bogie before him, Hitch paid the price for his boozing and smoking in the coin of an early death at 62.
+And like Bogie before him, Hitch paid the price for his boozing and smoking in the coin of an early death at age 62 on 15 December, 2011.
 Had he taken care of himself he might have kept up his high-toned ranting and raving for another ten years at least.

 So why don't I smoke and drink?
 The main reason is that smoking and drinking are inconsistent with the sorts of activities that provide satisfactions of a much higher grade than smoking and drinking.
 I mean: running, hiking, backpacking and the like.
 When you wake up with a hangover, are you proud of the way you spent the night before?
 Are you a better man in any sense?
 Do you really feel better after a night of physical and spiritual dissipation?
 Would you feel a higher degree of satisfaction if the day before you had completed a 26.2 mile foot race?

 Health and fitness in the moment is a short-term reason.
 A long-term reason is that I want to live as long as possible so as to finish the projects I have in mind.
 It is hard to write philosophy when you are sick or dead.